sailingscally/grand9k/README.md

 The module `babel-plugin-rewire` is necessary to run tests on non exported methods and still be able to get test coverage reports on these.
 Using `rewire` would cause the test coverage to fail.

-*Note: Since the Raspberry Pi Zero uses an ARMv6 processor, for which the latest Node.JS available is version 12, we need to use Jest version 28 for compatibility.*

 ## Code Linting

 [ESLint](https://eslint.org/) is used for code linting, mostly based on the